FOREX-Dollar bulls bank on Fed losing its patience

 * Most assume Fed will drop "patience" in step toward tightening

-"The most crowded positions are short euros, or short Scandinavian currencies so if we don't get the removal of the patience language it would be the dollar against that Europe bloc which would see the most dramatic moves," said Michael Sneyd, a strategist with BNP Paribas in London.

-"Our base case is that they will remove patience.
-If we get that and a measured message on the dollar's impact on inflation then, given the slight retracement we have seen in the first half of this week, I think the dollar will do well."
+However, the dollar's recent rise has hit Wall Street shares as some U.S. multinationals appear to be feeling pain from it, posing risks to the greenback, some traders said.

+"I think we cannot rule out the risk of further fall in U.S. shares, which will disrupt money flows.
+In such an environment, the dollar could fall given many people have big long positions in the dollar," said Kyosuke Suzuki, director of forex at Societe Generale in Tokyo.

-Against a basket of currencies, the dollar was less than 0.1 percent lower at 99.498, and within spitting distance of its recent 12-year peak of 100.390.
+Against a basket of currencies, the dollar held steady at 99.530, and within spitting distance of its recent 12-year peak of 100.390.

-Sterling was under pressure at $1.4759 ahead of a busy session that includes British jobs data, minutes of the Bank of England's last policy meeting and the government's last budget before the election in May.
-(Editing by Susan Fenton)
+Sterling was under pressure at $1.4759 ahead of busy session that includes UK jobs data, minutes of the Bank of England's last policy meeting and a budget from the Conservative government.

+The Australian and New Zealand dollars were affected by weak commodity prices, which were partly a function of the U.S. dollar's strength.
+(Additional reporting by Hideyuki Sano in Tokyo; Editing by Steve Orlofsky and Richard Borsuk)

 * Big firms expect to increase capex by 0.6 pct in FY2017 (Adds context, detail)